skirkby/react-data/README.md

   - "build" will transpile and package your application, which can then be deployed to a web server without needing to set up a transpiler on the server.
   - "test" will run unit tests and other tests you define for your application (a subject for another day).
   - "eject" will basically reconfigure your package.json file, unhiding all of the configuration nonsense that create-react-app has hidden.
 It makes package.json extremely verbose, but also gives you more control over execution, building, and deploy settings.

+"start" and "build" are scripts that you will use most often.

 Since react-scripts is installed "locally" and not "globally", if you want to run it directly, you have to run it through the "npx" utility.